Estimation of partial rankings from sparse, noisy comparisons: Methods

 The overall complexity of this algorithm is given by:

 where $N$ is the number of nodes or players in the network, $\bm{r}$ is the optimal rank vector for each value $R$ of the number of unique ranks during the merge process, and $\alpha\in [0,1]$ depends on the density of the matrix $\bm{\omega}$ as the ranks are progressively merged.
 In the worst-case scenario, where the matrix $\bm{\omega}$ is maximally dense ($E(\bm{r})=R^2$ at every step), the complexity would scale as $O(N^3)$.
 However, such maximal density is highly unlikely for $R \approx N$, especially in real, sparse networks.
-In practice, we observe a runtime scaling of approximately $O(N^2)$ with the network size $N$; see Fig.~\ref{fig:rw_time_complexity} in Appendix~\ref{appendix:appendix_a}.
+In practice, we observe a runtime scaling of approximately $O(N^2)$ with the network size $N$; see Fig.~\ref{fig:rw_time_complexity} in Appendix~\ref{appendix:appendix_b}.
 We note that this algorithm is greedy in nature, and therefore is only guaranteed to identify a local optimum for the MAP estimates $\bm{\hat r}$, $\bm{\hat \sigma}$.
 However, exact optimization over node groupings is likely NP-hard (as is the case with many other clustering problems \cite{welch1982algorithmic}), making exact inference intractable in all but the smallest of networks.
 Greedy agglomerative algorithms have been shown to closely approximate the optimal log posterior probabilities obtained through exact enumeration and simulated annealing for other network clustering tasks in which we expect to preserve spatial contiguity \cite{kirkley2022spatial,morel2024bayesian} or an initial temporal ordering \cite{kirkley2024inference}, similar in nature to preserving the initial ordering of the BT scores under the final inferred partial rankings, which is overwhelmingly the case in practice.

-Fig.~\ref{fig:diagram} shows the results of applying both the Bradley-Terry (BT) model and our partial rankings model (with the Bradley Terry likelihood of Eq.~\ref{eq:bt_likelihood}) to a small dataset of dominance interactions in a pack of wolves~\cite{van198711}.
+Fig.~\ref{fig:diagram} shows the results of applying both the BT model and our Partial Rankings (PR) algorithm (with the BT likelihood of Eq.~\eqref{eq:bt_likelihood}) to a small dataset of dominance interactions in a pack of wolves~\cite{van198711}.
 We notice that our model offers a more concise interpretation of the data by grouping individuals with similar BT scores into the same rankings.

 Code implementing our partial ranking method can be found in an updated release of the \texttt{PANINIpy} package for nonparametric network inference \cite{kirkley2024paninipy} and at~\url{https://github.com/seb310/partial-rankings}.